SNF Demand Review Interim Findings for June 2014 - JE Part A

 Summary of Findings

-- 2 claims were denied in full with beneficiary liability for the following reasons:
+- 2 claims were denied in full for the following reasons:

-The overall error rate for this service specific targeted review is 5.4%.
+The overall error rate for this service specific targeted review is 76.4%.
 The error rate is calculated by dividing the dollar amount of charges billed in error (minus any confirmed under-billed charges) by the total amount of charges for services medically reviewed.
-If you disagree with a claim determination, the normal appeal process may be followed as directed on the Noridian website under Appeals or as directed in your claim remittance advice, although this will not affect the error rate of the pre-payment review.
+If you are a provider that had claims involved in the review sample and disagree with a claim determination, the normal appeal process may be followed as directed on the Noridian website under Appeals or as directed in your claim remittance advice.

 |Skilled Nursing Facility Notice of Non-coverage (SNFABN)||